kartoffelquadrat/TimeDiffCalc/README.md

  * If needed, add to iOS HomeScreen via sharing shortcut, to get an eternal app.
 There is no remotely changing content, so the static page contents will work offline.

+### Key Combos

+ * Use "Tab" to iterate over fields.
+ * Hit "Esc" memorize and start over.

 ## Contact / Pull Requests

  * Author: Maximilian Schiedermeier ![email](email.png)